 The proportion of prisoners awaiting trial is high.
-According to the Open Society Justice Initiative, in Asia, 40.6% of the prison population were awaiting trial in 2012, 34.7% in Africa, 25% in the Americas and in Europe around 1 in 5.
+According to the 2017 World Pre-Trial/Remand Imprisonment List (3rd edition) by the Institute for Criminal Policy Research, in Africa 41.5 per cent of the prison population were awaiting trial in 2016, with 36.3 per cent in the Americas, 25.8 per cent in Asia, and 20.1 per cent in Europe.
 However, pre-trial detention rates vary hugely within regions.
-The length of pre-trial detention also varies greatly, with detainees held an average 4.8 months in the 27 Council of Europe countries in 2012, compared to a reported average of 3.7 years in Nigeria (2008).
+The length of pre-trial detention also varies greatly.
+In 2014, detainees are held an average of approximately four months in the 27 Council of Europe countries, compared to a reported average of three years in Nigeria.

 Prison overcrowding, in large part fuelled by high rates of pre-trial detention, can have a damaging impact on detainees’ physical and mental health.
 Some prisons are dirty and unhealthy and prisoners have little or no privacy, access to fresh air, exercise, adequate sanitation facilities, healthcare or sufficient food.
 Diseases spread easily in such conditions and the chances of catching TB, hepatitis C and HIV/AIDS are much increased by detention.